istudyatuni/rewordapp2anki/README.md

 - Download Reword's apk, from which you want to import words (e.g. from [apkpure.com](https://apkpure.com/developer/POAS%20Apps)).
 - Install and run this tool, as described below.

+### Note on .XAPK files

+.XAPK files are just ZIP archives.
+Open this XAPK file, and search inside for APK file with name like `ru.poas.[some name].apk`.
+Extract this APK, and then select it when asked.

 ## Installation

 ```sh